 Drogue Cloud uses the Cloud Events specification to forward messages internally.
 Cloud events have different mappings to transport channels, such as MQTT, Kafka, HTTP, etc..
 And while Cloud Events can also be used on the external interfaces of Drogue Cloud, it isn’t a requirement, and you can use your custom protocols as you need.

 Devices communicate with the Protocol endpoints, which implement the protocol specific mapping between the actual protocol and the internal Cloud Events based message format.

 The protocol endpoints also authenticates and authorizes devices and its configured gateways.
 Validate credentials, or X.509 client certificates and ensure that the devices are enabled in the system.

 Once the device is granted access to publish (or receive) data, the protocol endpoint will hook up the device to the internal message flow.
-It subscribes to commands targeted towards the device, and forwards messages from the device to an internal Knative eventing endpoint which takes care of processing and delivering the messages.
+It forwards messages from the device to an internal Kafka cluster, which takes care of storing the messages.

 In some cases the payload of an incoming request is not equal to the payload of the actual message.

 For example, a request from "The Things Network" (TTN) consists of a payload, which contains metadata (like the device ID), and then the actual payload of the original message from the device.